-Figure 3.43 The link node menu.
+Figure 3.44 The link node menu.
 The user can either link all urban nodes in the setup or a selection through the drop down list of node ID's

-3.4.10 Link river branch to MIKE URBAN...
+3.4.11 Link river branch to urban network...

-MIKE 11 River branches can be linked to MIKE URBAN using the tool presented in Figure 3.44.
+MIKE 11 River branches can be linked to MIKE+ using the tool presented in Figure 3.45.